 Myth 7: The Holy Spirit leaves me speechless and anxious

 Truth 7: The Holy Spirit gives you words to say so you need not worry (Mk 13:11, Lk 12:12)

-Do you have an opportunity to speak but you’re stuck for words?
-Never fear for He is here!
+Are you often stuck for words when talking about Jesus?
+Never fear for the Spirit of Wisdom is here!
 The gospel message is conveyed with words and wonders and the Holy Spirit provides them both.
-Trust Him – He’s really in you and with you! – and ask for His wisdom.
-He gives generously (Jas 1:5) and His wise words come pre-packaged with boldness (Acts 4:31).
+Trust him and ask for his wisdom.
+He gives generously and his words come pre-packaged with boldness (Acts 4:31).

 Myth 8: The Holy Spirit is a euphemism for the warm fuzzies I experience in the mood music that follows the preaching